 The message was quite clear.
-Either you follow in the footsteps of the leader, or you leave.
-It was survival of the fittest in a quest for more power.
-The winner takes all. Â The lower down the hierarchy, the less you earned and the less power you had.
+Either you follow in the leader’s footsteps, or you leave.
+It was a matter of survival of the fittest in the quest for more power.
+The winner takes all.
+The lower down the hierarchy, the less you earned and the less power you had.

 A New Paradigm of Leadership

-But then the world changed with the arrival of the age of the knowledge worker. Â Suddenly, information was the most valued asset and creative thinking the most sought-after resource.
+However, the world changed with the advent of the knowledge worker era.
+Suddenly, information became the most valued asset, and creative thinking the most sought-after resource.

 A new paradigm of leadership is needed.
 A paradigm where an environment for creative thinking and collaboration is possible, where people can produce unique solutions and learn as fast as possible.
-An environment where the knowledge of the group is more valuable than the knowledge of one. Â Where more of the same was valuable before, now more of what’s new and different is valuable.
+An environment where the knowledge of the group is more valuable than the knowledge of one individual.
+Where more of the same was valuable before, now more of what’s new and different is valuable.

 The Beehive as a Leadership Model

 The new paradigm of leadership can be compared to a beehive.
 The bee colony is a social species.
-Its sole purpose is the sustainability of the environment and the hive, maintaining the balance between nature and the organisms of the hive. Â The quest is to live in harmony with the environment, not overpower and control it. Â The goal is to benefit from the environment and in return give back equally in service, not seeing how much you can take with giving back as little as possible.
+Its sole purpose is to sustain the environment and the hive, maintaining a balance between nature and the organisms within the hive.
+The quest is to live in harmony with the environment, rather than overpowering and controlling it.
+The goal is to benefit from the environment and, in return, give back equally in service, not seeing how much you can take with giving back as little as possible.

 The purpose becomes creation, not consumption.

-1. The leader as visionary
+1. The leader as a visionary

-The leader is the person with the strongest vision which the followers believe in, not the most dominant as it was in the lion pack.
+The leader is the person with the strongest vision which the followers believe in, not the most dominant, as it was in the lion pack.

 2. Chosen by the people